TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Plugin/Index.rst

          This works only if the plugin calls $this->pi\_setPiVarDefaults().

-         (Since TYPO3 6.2) The values have stdWrap, which also works recursively for multilevel keys.
+         The values have stdWrap, which also works recursively for multilevel keys.

          **Example:** ::